 Do you have a father wound?

-Secondly, I want to share three encouraging truths with you today that I pray will somehow help you in the healing process.
+Secondly, I want to share three encouraging truths with you today that I pray will help you in the healing process.

 #1: We are not perfect.

 Your father is/was an imperfect human being.
 We all make mistakes.
 We all have flaws and sins.
-Maybe your father didn’t have a good father figure or fatherly role model growing up, and he parented you the only way he knew how.
+Maybe your father didn’t have a good father figure growing up, and he parented you the only way he knew how.
 Maybe he never told you he was proud of you because his own father never told him— but even though he didn’t express it to you with words or actions, he probably still felt proud of you and just didn’t know how to show it.

 Maybe he believed in “tough love” and thought he was preparing you for the harshness of life that he had personally experienced for himself.
 Maybe his parenting and relational skills were affected by depression, PTSD, or other mental illnesses and/or poor coping skills or social skills.

-I’m not saying these are “excuses,” but they could be an underlying reason as to why your father behaved the way he did.
+I’m not saying these are “excuses,” but they could be underlying reasons as to why your father behaved the way he did.
 With that history and understanding in mind, I am encouraging you to give your father some grace, just like you would want your children and spouse to give you grace when you make mistakes.
 After all, we are only human.
 We are not perfect.

 #2: You are your Father’s child.